cranesandcaff/fifty-two-b/tutorials/00-Episode-Guide.md

 ## 0X - Don't Trust It, Test It.
 What it means to test your code, why you should, and how.

+## 0X - Tables, Documents, and Graphs.
+(Or The World of Data Big and Small)
+Introduction to the popular databases, their use cases, and their philosophies.
+A look at two of the most popular PostgresSQL and MongoDB as well as two of my favorite but less used options RethinkDB and Neo4J.